WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Nonce

-The "nonce" in a bitcoin block is a 32-bit (4-byte) field whose value is set so that the hash of the block will contain a run of leading zeros.
+The `nonce` in a Bitcoin block is a 32-bit (4-byte) field whose value is set so that the hash of the block will contain a run of leading zeros.
 The rest of the fields may not be changed, as they have a defined meaning.
 :::